ff13dfly/iNFT-ICP/README.md

 - On my macbook, the command can not run directly.
 The bin files are here `/Users/{YOUR_MACBOOK_USER_NAME}/Library/Application Support/org.dfinity.dfx/bin`.
 Change to this folder, run `./dfx --version` to confirm the application run properly.

 - Try to start the server to check.
-Note, the `command + c` way can not stop the
+Note, close the VPN, or you will get a 503 error.

     ```BASH
         # normal suggestion.